 Helmholtz Sustainability Talks

-The Helmholtz Working Group Sustainability Forum cordially invites you to the 4th round of the Helmholtz Sustainability Talks seminar series on 28 October 2025 from 14:00 to 15:00.
+Shortly before Christmas, the Helmholtz Working Group Sustainability Forum cordially invites you to another date of our online seminar series Helmholtz Sustainability Talks on 11 December 2025 from 14:00 to 15:00.
 In each seminar we want to focus on a specific area of sustainability, share valuable experiences and facilitate questions.

 About the speaker